urbit/docs/tutorials/arvo/arvo.md

 <img class="mv5 w-150" src="https://media.urbit.org/docs/arvo/cycle.png">
 </div>

+Note that `%pass`ing a `note` doesn't _always_ result in a return - this diagram just shows the complete cycle.
+However, `%give`ing a `gift` is always in response to being `%pass`ed some `task`.
+Since the Arvo kernel acts as a middleman between all `move`s in Arvo, in diagrams we will generally represent the intermediate steps of a vane `%pass`ing a `note` addressed to another vane to the kernel followed by the kernel `%pass`ing a `task` to the addressed vane as a single arrow from one vane to the other to make the diagrams less cluttered.

 This overview has detailed how to pass a card to a particular vane.
 To see the cards each vane can be `%pass`ed as a `task` or return as a `gift` (as well as the semantics tied to them), each vane's public interface is explained in detail in its respective overview.

 #### `ovum`